 Light has frequencies and on the higher end of that frequency spectrum, we get UltraViolet (UV) light.
 This light, if intense enough, can kill living microorganisms.
 UV filters have water travel through a glass pipe and UV light is irradiated through to filter the water.
 This is probably the most superior way of killing bacteria, parasites, and viruses.
 But it does not work to remove non-living contaminants, such as minerals or fluorides.
 UV filters are also expensive and need electricity to operate.
 They do not require any filter replacements, though, after many, many hours of operation, you may need a new UV light source.
 Given the recent pandemic, UV filters may be an ideal solution if you already have relatively clean and drinkable tap water or a previously installed filtration system present.

-You need to be cautious of the water you consume or use in your day to day life.
+You need to be cautious of the water you consume or use in your day-to-day life.
 We often take clean water for granted and blindly assume that our tap water is ‘clean.’
 However, the cleanliness of water can be measured in a variety of ways, and even in developed, first world countries, it is advisable to filter your drinking water.
-There is a cornucopia of filter types, brands, and sizes available to you and you need to select one based on your budget and amount needed to be filtered daily.
+There is a cornucopia of filter types, brands, and sizes available to you and you need to select one based on your budget and the amount needed to be filtered daily.
 Naturally, if you live alone you will need less water for your household than you will need if you were a family of five.
 Find the right water filter for you today to protect yourself from any potential harm.